kogcyc/files/sprocket_openscad/README.md

 roller = 3.96875;  // Radius of the chain's "roller," a constant - for a bicycle chain, it is 5/16" divided by 2 ~= 3.97mm

-// The rollers of a chain are located at what is, in essence,
-// the vertices of a regular polygon.
-This function calculates
+// The rollers of a chain are located at the vertices of a regular polygon.
-// the distance from the center of the polygon to one of those vertices.
+// This function calculates the distance from the center of the polygon to one of those vertices.

 function roller_radius_polygon(teeth, pitch = 12.7) =
     pitch / (2 * sin(180 / teeth));  // Divides 360 degrees by the number of teeth to calculate that radius